-In February 2019, our named executive officers were granted stock options to purchase shares of our common stock, which stock options vest on a monthly basis over a four-year period commencing January 1, 2019.
+In January 2021, our named executive officers were granted stock options to purchase shares of our common stock.
 Specifically, Messrs.
-Gonyer and
+Gonyer and D'Onofrio and Dr. Carlson were granted options to purchase 415,000, 300,000 and 300,000 shares of our common stock, respectively.
+These options vest on a monthly basis over a four-year period commencing January 1, 2021.

-D'Onofrio and Dr. Carlson were granted options to purchase 225,000, 150,000 and 125,000 shares of our common stock, respectively.
+In February 2022, our named executive officers were granted stock options to purchase shares of our common stock.
+Specifically, Messrs.
+Gonyer and D'Onofrio and Dr. Carlson were granted options to purchase 175,000, 100,000 and 100,000 shares of our common stock, respectively.
+These options vest on a monthly basis over a four-year period commencing January 1, 2022.

-We have had no program, plan or practice pertaining to the timing of stock option grants to named executive officers coinciding with the release of material non-public information.
+We have had no program, plan or practice pertaining to the timing of stock option grants to named executive officers coinciding with the release of material nonpublic information.
 Stock options granted to our named executive officers may be subject to accelerated vesting in certain circumstance.
 For additional discussion, please see "Employment Agreements" above and "Termination and Change in Control Benefits" below.